You are now in the main content area

 Seminars

-Students will attend three seminars in the Winter term.
+Students will attend four relevant seminars in the Fall and Winter terms.
 The objective is to prepare the students to translate academic concepts and research evidence into practice, applying these to work with individuals, families, groups, communities, and organizations.
+These will seminars will be a mix of online courses via D2L and sessions lead by a Careers Education Officer.

 Note: Other seminars with guest speakers from the sector will be scheduled from time to time during the Winter term.
 Attendance at these seminars will be voluntary.